Colonial Pipeline ransomware attack: Attack

+Consequences

-The primary target of the attack was the billing infrastructure of the company.
-The actual oil pumping systems were still able to work.
-According to CNN sources in the company, the inability to bill the customers was the reason for halting the pipeline operation.
-Colonial Pipeline reported that it shut down the pipeline as a precaution due to a concern that the hackers might have obtained information allowing them to carry out further attacks on vulnerable parts of the pipeline.
-The day after the attack, Colonial could not confirm at that time when the pipeline would resume normal functions.
-The attackers also stole nearly 100 gigabytes of data and threatened to release it on the internet if the ransom was not paid.
-It was reported that within hours after the attack the company paid a ransom of nearly 75 Bitcoins ($5 million) to the hackers in exchange for a decryption tool, which proved so slow that the company's business continuity planning tools were more effective in bringing back operational capacity.
+The attack primarily targeted the company's billing infrastructure.
+However, the oil pumping systems remained operational.
+According to CNN sources within the company, the inability to bill customers was cited as the reason for halting pipeline operations.
+Colonial Pipeline reported shutting down the pipeline as a precaution, citing concerns that hackers might have accessed information enabling further attacks on vulnerable infrastructure.
+The day after the attack, Colonial Pipeline stated it could not confirm when the pipeline would resume normal operations.
+The attackers stole nearly 100 gigabytes of data and threatened to release it online if the ransom was not paid.
+Reports indicated that within hours of the attack, the company paid a ransom of nearly 75 Bitcoins ($4.4 million USD) in exchange for a decryption tool.
+However, the tool was reportedly slow, and the company's business continuity measures proved more effective in restoring operations.

 On May 9, Colonial stated they planned to substantially repair and restore the pipeline's operations by the end of the week.

-In response to fuel shortages at Charlotte Douglas International Airport caused by the pipeline shutdown, American Airlines changed flight schedules temporarily.
-At least two flights (to Honolulu and London) had fuel stops or plane changes added to their schedules for a four-day period.
-The shortage also required Hartsfield–Jackson Atlanta International Airport to use other fuel suppliers, and there are at least five other airports directly serviced by the pipeline.
+In response to fuel shortages at Charlotte Douglas International Airport following the pipeline shutdown, American Airlines temporarily adjusted its flight schedules.
+At least two flights, to Honolulu and London, required additional fuel stops or plane changes over a four-day period.
+The shortage also led Hartsfield–Jackson Atlanta International Airport to rely on alternative fuel suppliers.
+At least five other airports were also directly affected by the pipeline shutdown.

-Fuel shortages began to occur at filling stations amid panic buying as the pipeline shutdown entered its fourth day.
-Alabama, Florida, Georgia, North Carolina, and South Carolina all reported shortages.
-Areas from northern South Carolina to southern Virginia were hardest hit, with 71% of filling stations running out of fuel in Charlotte on May 11 and 87 percent of stations out in Washington, D.C. on May 14.
-Average fuel prices rose to their highest since 2014, reaching more than $3 a gallon.
+Fuel shortages emerged at filling stations, exacerbated by panic buying, as the pipeline shutdown entered its fourth day.
+Fuel shortages were reported in Alabama, Florida, Georgia, North Carolina, and South Carolina.
+The most affected areas ranged from northern South Carolina to southern Virginia.
+In Charlotte, 71% of filling stations were out of fuel by May 11, while in Washington D.C., 87% of stations had run out by May 14.
+Average fuel prices rose to their highest level since 2014, exceeding $3 per gallon.

+Experts have stated that the attacks were preventable but that essential protective measures were not in place.
+Although the East Coast gasoline shortage and DarkSide's receipt of the ransom had significant consequences, they were not the most critical implications of the incident.
+The broader concern was the cybersecurity vulnerabilities and their potential impact on critical infrastructure in the United States.